ask-1710/ask-1710/README.md

 <!-- - 🔭 I’m currently working a project with GraphQL API and React as frontend -->
 🌱 I’m currently learning to build API's with GraphQL

+📘 I'm currently preparing for the AWS Solutions Architect Associate certification

 👯 I’m looking to collaborate on creating course materials that will be useful for B.E.
 CSE students(esp lab questions)

 🔭 I’m looking for a full time/part time job as an SDE/SWE/FSE